So, you’re thinking of visiting Kutaisi Georgia? Are you looking for some insider tips and a helpful guide on what to do in Kutaisi?

 Located just north of Kutaisi city centre, Kutaisi Botanical Garden provides welcome calm from the hustle and bustle of the city.
 The gardens are full of many different types and species of flowers, plants and trees that you can wander around for hours.

-Kutaisi Botanical Garden is a world away from the, at times, harshness of the Soviet-style of central Kutaisi.
-Entry is just 1 GEL (23p), an absolute bargain!
+Kutaisi Botanical Garden is a world away from the, at times, harshness of the Soviet style of central Kutaisi.
+Entry is just 1 GEL, an absolute bargain!
 Plus, there are some great photo spots like the carriage above and even in the winter (when I visited), it is still beautiful!
-It’s absolutely one of the best things to do in Kutaisi for visitors old and young.
+It’s absolutely one of the best attractions in Kutaisi for visitors old and young.

 Besik Gabashvili Amusement Park

 If you’re wondering what to do in Kutaisi that is cool and different, then look no further!
 This amusement park contains a small funfair and a few places to get food.
 There’s a carousel, Ferris wheel and dropper, as well as a small number of children’s rides.
 Most of the rides are dated and you’ll feel like you’ve stepped back in time to the Soviet Union.